AraStuff/AraCred/README.md

 ### Points DAO

-This AraCred is connected to this DAO.
+This AraCred is connected to this Rinkeby DAO.

 > https://rinkeby.aragon.org/#/points/